 • Parker also talked about the Los Angeles healthcare fraud of Armen Kazarian, the so-called “kingpin of Los Angeles’ Armenian mob,” who set up a vast network of fake clinics and docked Medicare for $163 million before the FBI stopped him and arrested several dozen “henchmen” involved in the crimes.

 Placing Your Healthcare Fraud Charges in Context

-For help organizing and developing a powerful defense to your charges, connect with a Southern California white collar crime lawyer at the Kraut Law Group.
+For help organizing and developing a powerful defense to your charges, connect with a Southern California white collar crime lawyer at the Kraut Criminal & DUI Lawyers.
 Mr. Kraut is a highly respected ex-prosecutor who worked in the Deputy District Attorney’s office before switching to represent criminal defendants.